-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of The Bidvest Group Limited (the Company) and its subsidiaries (together the Group) as at 30 June 2019, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of The Bidvest Group Limited and its subsidiaries (together the Group) as at 30 June 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS and the requirements of the Companies Act of South Africa.

 What we have audited

-The Bidvest Group Limited’s consolidated and separate financial statements set out in Accounting policies:
+The Bidvest Group Limited's consolidated financial statements comprise:

 - the consolidated income statement for the year then ended;

 - the consolidated statement of other comprehensive income for the year then ended;

 - the consolidated statement of changes in equity for the year then ended;

 - the consolidated statement of cash flows for the year then ended;